The Improper Care and Feeding of Husbands Essay

 by Dr. Laura Schlessinger:

-The Improper Care and Feeding of Husbands3bp_blogspotdrlaura
+The Improper Care and Feeding of Husbands

 "I laughed when I heard the title of your new book.
 I thought, 'It won't happen.
 What woman would buy it?
 Who cares about us men?'